 - You're supposed to start a new novel on November 1st, but some people continue working on the same novel (not a sequel) as the previous year(s).

-- Writing nonfiction, a collection of short stories, a memoir, or a script (they have another event for that last one).
+- Writing nonfiction, a collection of short stories, a memoir, or a script (they had another event for that last one).

 - Self-Imposed Challenge: